binaryage/totalfinder-web/licensing.md

 ## The license agreement

-When you buy a TotalFinder license you get a permission to use the software.
+When you buy a TotalFinder license you receive a permission to use the software.

 <div class="license-desk">
   <p>You may use your license in either of two ways:</p>